edgard-habanbou/foodie-pal/README.md

 ## Healthy User

-- As a Healthy User, I want the app to provide detailed nutritional information for each recipe, including calorie counts and macronutrient breakdown, to help me maintain a healthy diet.
+- As a Healthy User, I want the app to provide detailed nutritional information for each recipe, including calorie counts, to help me maintain a healthy diet.
 - As a Healthy User, I want the option to give me a personalized nutrition plan based on my dietary goals and preferences.
 - As a Healthy User, I want the app to suggest recipes that align with my fitness goals and dietary restrictions, ensuring I stay on track with my health objectives.